maheshsabnis/react-sync-trg/README.md

                     - enhancer, is an obejct that will simulate the execution  of reduct in browser (NOT RECOMMENDED IN PRODUCTION)
             - combineReducers(), a method that will combine all reducer functions into a single reducer function
                 - const reduecers = combineReducers({reducerfn1, reducerfn2,...});
+            - applyMiddleware method
+                - Used for load the middleware required by the redux at application level when the store is created
+                - createStore(reducers, applyMiddleware(MIDDLEWARE))
+                    - MIDDLEWARE
+                        - Saga
+                        - Thunk

         - react-redux
             - The 'Provider' is a container component that will connect the react with redux
                 - The provider will load the store at application level so that all components can access it